jgordon/axioms/axioms/14 Space.md

         (and (set s) (domain s f)))))
 ```

 Next we define the analogs of horizontal and vertical lines and planes
 in frameworks.

-A non-null subset of the domain is horizontal if no element is `above2`
+A non-null subset of the domain is "horizontal" if no element is `above2`
-any other element.
+or `above3` any other element.
 If there is no `above3` relation, then
 `(above3 x1 x2 f)` will always be false, so the definition covers the
 two-dimensional case as well.